Very little of the way humans lived some 50,000 years ago remains today.

 You could make holiday ornaments, too...

 Our investigation of pottery studios in Manchester turned up several enticing possibilities to learn ceramic art in a working studio.
 A shining example of such is The Potters Barn.

 There, you can find all manner of ceramics classes, from wheel throwing to raku pottery.
-If you prefer hand-buildling – working the clay by hand, they will be happy to teach you those skills, too.
+If you prefer hand-building – working the clay by hand, they will be happy to teach you those skills, too.

-Manchester ceramic artists do not assume that everyone entering their studio wants to dedicate their life to the visual arts (or maybe they are aware that people might not be sure pottery is for them).
+Manchester ceramic artists do not assume that everyone entering their studio wants to dedicate their lives to the visual arts (or maybe they are aware that people might not be sure pottery is for them).

 To that end, the studios we looked at all offer tasting sessions, one-off pottery classes and workshops.
 Discover them all in our in-depth article on pottery classes in Manchester!